survivejs/webpack-book/manuscript/appendices/01_comparison.md

 - [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it ideal for [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
 - [StealJS](https://stealjs.com/) is a dependency loader and a build tool focusing on performance and ease of use.
 - [Blendid](https://www.npmjs.com/package/blendid) is a blend of Gulp and bundlers to form an asset pipeline.
-- [swc](https://swc-project.github.io/) is a JavaScript/TypeScript compiler focusing on performance.
+- [swc](https://swc-project.github.io/) is a JavaScript/TypeScript compiler focusing on performance written in Rust.
+- [Packem](https://packem.github.io/) is another Rust based option for bundling JavaScript.
 - [Sucrase](https://www.npmjs.com/package/sucrase) is a light JavaScript/TypeScript compiler focusing on performance and recent language features.

 ## Conclusion